 Dr. Macarthur has secured operating grant support from CIHR, NSERC, and ONF, and co-authored over 140 original articles.
 He was a founding a Board Member and Chair of the Quality Committee for Parachute - a national injury prevention organization - and was previously an editorial board member for the journal Injury Prevention.

 Dr. Roger Zemek

-Roger Zemek, MD, is a Pediatric Emergency Physician practicing at the Children’s Hospital of Ontario (CHEO) in the Emergency Department as well as a Scientist in the CHEO Research Institute.
+Roger Zemek, MD, is a Pediatric Emergency Physician practicing at the Children’s Hospital of Ontario (CHEO) in the Emergency Department as well as a Senior Scientist in the CHEO Research Institute.
 He completed his undergraduate studies in Applied Mathematics at Yale University, and his medical school and pediatric residency at Columbia University in New York City.
 He moved to Canada for his Pediatric Emergency Medicine fellowship training at McGill.
 He is an Associate Professor in the Departments of Pediatrics and Emergency Medicine and holds a Clinical Research Chair in Pediatric Concussion at the University of Ottawa.
 He is the Director of the Clinical Research Unit at CHEO, and is the Vice-Chair of the Pediatric Emergency Research Canada (PERC) network.
 He is the principal investigator on multiple federal peer-reviewed grants, with expertise in pediatric concussion.
 He led the largest concussion study in the world to date examining the predictors for Persistent Post-Concussion Symptoms in children suffering a concussion, and led an international team for the development of guidelines for the management of pediatric concussion.